Leadership

 Founding Director

-Robert Ferry is a registered architect and LEED accredited professional with two decades of professional practice experience on both consultant and client sides.
-Following a decade of design and project management on sustainable new urbanist developments in the United States, he spent four years as a consultant on large commercial projects in Abu Dhabi, where his focus shifted to ways in which buildings can move beyond net-zero and contribute to the energy needs of the surrounding city.
+Robert Ferry is a registered architect and LEED accredited professional with decades of professional practice experience on both consultant and client sides.
+He has worked as design manager and project manager on sustainable new urbanist developments across the United States and spent four years as a consultant on large commercial projects in Abu Dhabi, where his focus shifted to ways in which buildings can move beyond net-zero and contribute to the energy needs of the surrounding city.
 His concept designs pushing the envelope of building-integrated renewable energy technology have been published widely.
-Through the Land Art Generator, he is able to help support the critical role of architecture and urban design as part of a comprehensive solution to climate change.
+Through the Land Art Generator, he helps support the critical role of architecture and urban design as part of a comprehensive solution to climate change.
 Robert is the co-founder of the Land Art Generator, partner at Studied Impact Design, and a graduate of Carnegie Mellon University.

 Elizabeth Monoian